TeeShema/Marketing-Campaign-Performance/README.md

 **Instagram Dominates ROI While Microsoft Wins the Efficiency Game — A Tale of Two Leaders in Ad Performance.**
 <img width="975" height="418" alt="image" src="https://github.com/user-attachments/assets/9a163c14-17e3-403a-814f-b742585cc9d9" />

-•Instagram and Microsoft emerge as the twin leaders for Ad Platform performance.
+• Instagram and Microsoft emerge as the twin leaders for Ad Platform performance.

 •	Instagram is your top revenue driver, giving the highest ROI.